 It’s best to catch customers when their experience with your business is fresh in their minds.
 Make it a habit to follow up after any interaction a customer has with your business, whether that’s a conversation with your bookings manager or a treatment at your beauty salon.

 Asking for feedback right away usually means you’ll get a more honest and open opinion.
 If you receive negative feedback, it’s much easier to rectify it and provide your customers with a satisfactory solution too.

-It’s important to train your staff on how to ask customers for feedback in a natural and personal way.
+It’s important to train your staff on how to ask customers for feedback in a polite, natural, and personal way.
 Team members should regularly ask customers for feedback and think about how they can best approach customers.
-They can then supplement feedback requests with software like GatherUp to help them follow-up, gather, and manage feedback types.
+They can then supplement feedback requests with software like GatherUp to help them follow up, gather, and manage feedback types.

 For instance, car dealerships could ask prospects for feedback following an interaction between a sales rep and a prospect.
-You could ask the prospect about whether their questions were answered and if their overall experience was useful.
+You could ask the prospect about whether their questions were answered and if their overall experience was informative to buying a car.

 Here are some examples of how you could ask for feedback following a customer interaction depending on your business type:

-- Doctor’s Office (dentists, therapists, and other healthcare providers) – Following an initial consultation, you could ask the prospect about whether their questions were answered and if the experience was useful.
+- Doctor’s Office (dentists, therapists, and other healthcare providers) – Following an initial consultation, you could ask the prospect whether their questions were answered and if the experience addressed their health issues.